How to get more lemon juice, and 8 other genius microwave hacks

 - Pro tip: Before using the microwave, roll your unpeeled citrus on the counter while applying light pressure.
 This will loosen the membranes even more.

 Heat up two dishes at the same time

 It won’t save you a lot of time though.
 As I mentioned before, microwaves are not perfect and sometimes leave cold spots in your meals, or fail to penetrate all the way to the center of denser foods.
 And this is in a normal setup.
-Having an irregular one might make it harder for your microwave oven to cook your dishes evenly, so you should give it an extra minute or two to make sure no one gets stuck with a cold meal.
+Having an irregular one might make it harder for your microwave oven to cook your dishes evenly, so stop the heating, give your food a stir, and pop it in for an extra minute or two to make sure no one gets stuck with a cold meal.

 Since we learned how to smash garlic cloves with the side of a knife to peel them, our lives have been easier.
 But microwaves will make you forgo blades entirely (at least for garlic).
 Just put the cloves you’ll be using into your microwave and heat them up for 15 to 20 seconds—the skin will come right off.